gaddobenedetti/assa_abloy/README.md

 No localization, state management or extensive themes/styles were developed.
 It is meant simply as a proof of concept.

-## Notes on Requirements Deliverables
+## Notes on Requirements and Deliverables

 * Lock configuration data is retrieved on app start from the provided API.
 If an error occurs, an error message is displayed.
 * The configuration data is persisted locally once retrieved, between sessions, as is the configuration for each lock.